andrewleachtx/pypocketwatch/README.md

 YouTube, Python [requests](https://pypi.org/project/requests/), and a dream.

 I can interpret the data with [regex](https://docs.python.org/3/library/re.html) to see if it is what I am looking for.
+After finding something I wanted, I can use check for ${...} and find their price as well as other info about the post.

 I am using [sqlite3](https://docs.python.org/3/library/sqlite3.html) as a lightweight container for my results.
 I can also store the last date queried, so I don't overquery.